Full name Mohammad Imran Tahir

 Born March 27, 1979, Lahore, Punjab

-Major teams South Africa, Chennai Super Kings, Delhi Daredevils, Derbyshire, Dolphins, Durham, Durham 2nd XI, Easterns, Guyana Amazon Warriors, Hampshire, Hampshire 2nd XI, Lahore City, Lahore Lions, Lahore Ravi, Lahore Whites, Lions, Middlesex, Middlesex 2nd XI, Multan Sultans, Nottinghamshire, Pakistan A, Pakistan International Airlines, Pakistan Under-19s, Redco Pakistan Ltd, Rising Pune Supergiants, Sialkot, South Africa A, Staffordshire, Sui Gas Corporation of Pakistan, Sussex 2nd XI, Titans, Warriors, Warwickshire, Warwickshire 2nd XI, Water and Power Development Authority, World-XI, Yorkshire
+Major teams South Africa, Chennai Super Kings, Delhi Daredevils, Derbyshire, Dolphins, Durham, Durham 2nd XI, Duronto Rajshahi, Eastern Transvaal, Easterns, Guyana Amazon Warriors, Hampshire, Hampshire 2nd XI, Hampshire 2nd XI, ICC World XI, Lahore City, Lahore Lions, Lahore Ravi, Lahore Whites, Lions, Melbourne Renegades, Middlesex, Middlesex 2nd XI, Multan Sultans, Nelson Mandela Bay Giants, North Eastern Transvaal, North of Pakistan, Nottinghamshire, Pakistan A, Pakistan International Airlines, Pakistan International Airlines, Pakistan Under-19s, Pakistan XI, Patron's XI, Redco Pakistan Ltd, Rising Pune Supergiants, Sialkot, South Africa A, South African Board President's XI, South African Invitation XI, Staffordshire, Sui Gas Corporation of Pakistan, Surrey, Sussex 2nd XI, Sylhet Thunder, Titans, Warriors, Warwickshire, Warwickshire 2nd XI, Water and Power Development Authority, World Masters, World XI, World-XI, Yorkshire

 Playing role Bowler